Felicia1993/Machine-Learning/README.md

 - High variance: The model can get unstable due to small variation in data.

 - A highly complicated decision tree trends to have a low bias which makes it difficult for the model to work with new data.

+### Random Forest
+Advantage of Random Forest
+- No overfitting:
+	- Use of multiple trees reduces the risks of overfitting
+	- Training time is less
+- High accuracy:
+	- Runs efficiently on large databases
+	- For large data, it produce highly accurate predictions

+- Estimate missing data:
+	- Random Forest can maintain accuracy when a large proportion of data is missing